happysheep0719/Sean-s-Cheat-Sheet/system-design/feedproduct.md

 Requirements:

-1. each user could have 1-1000 friends.
+- each user could have 1-1000 friends.
 We need they can get stories from your friends in real time.
-2. Scalability
+- Scalability
     - milions fo query per second
     - a lot of data to store
-3. can do ranking in real time
+- Ranking?
+Ranking in real time?

 ## Push/Pull model